 The form of a product is a result of resolving technical conditions, organizing the product for use, and a means for communicating.
-In this course students examine what technical and social dimensions impact product form and conversely, how product form can be controlled by the designer to improve the products performance.
-Topics include the relationship between a products form and corporate identity, visual trends, new materials, semantics, product architecture, ergonomics, specific industries, and others.
+In this course students examine what technical and social dimensions impact product form and conversely, how product form can be controlled by the designer to improve the product's form and corporate identity; visual trends, new materials, semantics, product architecture, ergonomics, specific industries and others.
+(3-0-1.5)